matos-hayrapetyan/gallery-images/readme.txt

 * Show Description: Select whether to see the description text or not
 * Font Size and color: Change the font size and color for the description
 * Background Color: Change color for description background
-* Background Transparency: Adjust gallery image description background transparency level
+* Background Transparency: Adjust description background transparency level
 * Text Align: Choose the text to align for description

 *   **Ratings Styles**